jswale/googleVisionTest/README.md

 ## Configuration

-The application can deal with two configurations files.
-The `config.default.json` used for default values, and the `config.json` where the specific options related to your environment have to be set.
-All the options defined in the default file can be overrided by the other.
+The application handle two configurations files.
+The `config.default.json` used for default values, and the `config.json` for the options related to your environment.
+All the options defined in the default file can be overrided.

-Here are the options :
+The options are:
 * **webserver:port** `number` port number of the web server (default to `9090`)
 * **credentials:googleCloud** `string` path to the file containing the credentials of your Google Cloud Account
-* **persistence:product:file** : `string` the path of the file to persist data (default `./data/products.data.json`).
+* **persistence:product:file** : `string` the path to the file to persist data (default `./data/products.data.json`).
 If no file is specified, the persistence is desactivated.

 ## Run procedure

-Before starting the web server, you have to create the `config.json` file as describe previously.
+Before starting the web server, you have to create the `config.json` file as described previously.

 Go to the project folder and launch